geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 ## Publish a vector dataset

 In the previous section we demonstrated the steps involved to add a dataset to pygeoapi and update the configuration.
-In this excercise we are going to publish another vector file, this time from a [GeoPackage](https://www.geopackage.org) (SQLite3) data source.
+In this exercise we are going to publish another vector file, this time from a [GeoPackage](https://www.geopackage.org) (SQLite3) data source.

 !!! tip